stargaser/advancedviz2016/README.md

 * Linking and brushing with bokeh and Glue
 * Least-squares fitting with statsmodels
+* A quick machine learning example
 * Displaying 300 million points from the US census with datashader
+* Why data apps in Python are hard

 ## Starting the notebooks